NathanaeldHerrera/Chipmunk-phylogenomics/ddRAD Processing.md

 # Calculate proportion of missing data per site
 vcftools --gzvcf populations.snps.vcf --missing-site --out ./vcf_stats/tamias_178Ind_pop_raw
 ```
-## Next we can use R to plot the results to detect outliers and set DP/ missingness cutoffs using the emperical distributions.
+Next we can use R to plot the results to detect outliers and set DP/ missingness cutoffs using the emperical distributions.

+See vcf_QC_metrics_plot.r

 ## Phylogenetic Analysis
 We first will apply some basic filtering to clean up our final alignment:
 ```